suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 breadcrumb: [["Home", "/"], ["C#"]]
 ---

-**ExportManager** acts as a client, sending the exports chart configuration to the **ExportServer** and delivering the exported charts through the attached listeners.
+**ExportManager** acts as a client, sending the exports chart configuration to the **FusionExport Service** and delivering the exported charts through the attached listeners.

 ### Constructors